My Annual Session Favorites

 I can’t believe we are finally here, at the end of 2020.
 This has most definitely, for sure, absolutely, been the strangest year of my lifetime.

 Looking back, I would not have believed it if someone had told me that this is how our year would have unfolded, and in many respects, I am glad that I didn’t.
 The only way I made it through with any sort of sanity was by realizing that I had zero control over this past year’s circumstances.
-My best plan of action was to love people and do the best I could by being flexible.
+My best plan of action was to love people and do my best by being flexible.
 As someone who has struggled with control, this has been a trial.
 The whole year felt like a trial of waiting and unknowns.

 Now, I am only left with feelings of gratitude.
 Gratitude that I was able to keep on working for the most part.
 Although I missed out on many births because of the hospital restrictions and financial burdens the pandemic has placed on families, I have also had more opportunities to give back to my community.
 I accommodated high school seniors who had their year hijacked and photographed those sweet babies and their families when it was safe to do so, as well as more space for families this past fall.

 One of my favorite ways of putting things in perspective is by going back through my year in images both professionally and personally.
 Each year I pick one favorite image from each session (it is pretty hard, trust me) and put them together in a collection.
-It’s so funny because often times my favorites change throughout the year.
+It’s so funny because often my favorites change throughout the year.

 So, without further ado, here are my 2020 client favorites.
-There are a small number of clients who preferred their images not be posted online, and I always honor that!
+There are a small number of clients who preferred their images not to be posted online, and I always honor that!

 Be sure to stay up to date on my plans for 2021, I will be sharing them at the end of this post.
 There will be some changes, and I am excited about it all!

 In 2020, I was able to document 6 births.